Christine N. Govan: Career

 Noble enrolled as a scholarship student at the University of Chattanooga, but left school because her family needed her financial support.
 She was certified to teach first grade and briefly taught at a rural one-room school.
-On 10 June 1918, she married Gilbert E. Govan, a bookstore owner, originally from Atlanta, Georgia. with whom she had three children: Emily "Emmy", Mary, and James.
+On 10 June 1918, she married Gilbert E. Govan, a bookstore owner, originally from Atlanta, Georgia. with whom she had three children: Emily "Emmy" (author of Katy No-Pocket), Mary, and James.
 Between raising her children and taking care of her home and garden, Govan worked briefly as a librarian and then began to write.
 Many of her books were autobiographical.
 Early in her career, she set a goal to publish two books per year.

 Govan's body of work included juvenile fiction, biography and history and throughout her career, she published more than 50 books.
 An early member of the NAACP, she supported the civil rights movement and her trilogy The Plummer Children focused on interracial friendships.
-In addition to publishing in her own name, Govan used the pen names Mary Allerton and J. N. Darby and co-authored 25 books with her daughter, Emmy Hill (later West).
+In addition to publishing in her own name, Govan used the pen names Mary Allerton and J. N. Darby and co-authored 25 books with her daughter, Emmy Payne Govan (later West).
 Several of her books became best sellers.
 Among the most known were Judy and Chris, The Pink Maple House, Those Plummer Children, and String and the No-Tail Cat, and editions were published in Denmark, England, Germany, Japan and Sweden.
 In addition to writing literature, she was a popular lecturer and wrote book reviews for The Chattanooga Times.